Sunday, October 5, 2025

 Higginbotham had seizures in utero and, within twenty-four hours of her birth, had various types of seizures that sent her to multiple hospitals.
 At the age of eight weeks old, Higginbotham was diagnosed with infantile spasms, a rare seizure disorder that does not cause damage but results from brain damage or possible brain miswiring.

-At two weeks of age, at the neonatal intensive care unit at Children’s Hospital in New Orleans, Louisiana, doctors told her parents to take her home and love her that she would not live a normal life.
-At five weeks of age, at Methodist Hospital in Houston, Texas, doctors told her parents they believed she had hypsarrhythmia, abnormal interictal high amplitude waves, and a background of irregular spikes, indicating infantile spasms.
+At two weeks of age, at the neonatal intensive care unit at Children’s Hospital in New Orleans, Louisiana, doctors told her parents to take her home and love her, that she would not live a normal life.
+At five weeks of age, at Methodist Hospital in Houston, Texas, doctors told her parents they believed she had hypsarrhythmia, abnormal interictal high-amplitude waves, and a background of irregular spikes, indicating infantile spasms.
 Hypsarrhythmia was not indicated upon initial testing, but doctors told her parents to “wait for it”.
 Two weeks later, at the age of seven weeks, the hypsarrhythmia brain activity was visible in Higginbotham, and it was confirmed a week later.

 Since that time, Higginbotham was known to have had three seizures: one due to getting off of other seizure medication and two due to hitting her head in falls.